Ehrhart quasi-polynomials of almost integral polytopes: Characterizing zonotopes

-Finally, consider a centrally symmetric polytope $P$ which facets are also centrally symmetric, but that is not a zonotope.
+Finally, consider a centrally symmetric polytope $P$ whose facets are also centrally symmetric, but that is not a zonotope.
 By using Proposition \ref{gov}, there exists a face $G$ of dimension $(m-2)$ that is not centrally symmetric.
-Let $F_0$ be a facet of $P$ such that $G$ is a facet of $F_0$.
-Let $F_1$ be the facet of $P$ such that $G_0:=G=F_0\cap F_1$.
+Let $F_0$ and $F_1$ be facets of $P$ such that $G_0:=G=F_0\cap F_1$.
 Let $G_1$ be the opposite facet of $G_0$ in $F_1$.
-Since $F_1$ is symmetric, $G_1$ is a translation of $G^{\op}$ which itself is a translate of $-G$.
-Continue like this and let $F_i$ be the facet such that $G_{i-1}=F_{i-1}\cap F_i$ and let $G_i$ be the opposite site of $G_{i-1}$ in $F_i$.
-Observe that by this construction $G_i$ is a translate of $G$ (resp. $G^{\op}$), if $i$ is even (resp. odd).
-This process terminates at $n\in \N$, which is even.
-Otherwise $G$ would be a translate of $-G$, which is equivalent to be symmetric.
-Furthermore, $G_\frac{n}{2}$ is opposite of $G$ and thus, a translation of $-G$.
+Since $F_1$ is centrally symmetric, $G_1$ is a translation of $G^{\op}$ which itself is a translate of $-G$.
+In particular, $G_1$ is parallel to $G_0$.
+Continue like this and let $F_i$ be the facet of $P$ such that $G_{i-1}=F_{i-1}\cap F_i$ and let $G_i$ be the opposite face of $G_{i-1}$ in $F_i$.
+Observe that by this construction, $G_i$ is a translation of $G$ (resp. $G^{\op}$), if $i$ is even (resp. odd).
+This process terminates at some $n\in \N$.
+Then $n$ is even.
+Because, if $n$ is odd, $G$ would be a translation of $-G$, which contradicts the assumption.
+Furthermore, since $P$ is centrally symmetric, $G_\frac{n}{2}$ is opposite of $G$ and thus, a translation of $-G$.
 Hence, $\frac{n}{2}$ is odd.